Essential Tremor (ET)

 What are the symptoms of ET?

-If you have ET, you will experience shaking and trembling at different times and in different situations, but some characteristics are common to all.
+If you have ET, you will have shaking and trembling at different times and in different situations, but some characteristics are common to all.
 Here is what you might typically experience:

 - Tremors occur when you move and are less noticeable when you rest.

-- Certain medications, caffeine, or stress can make your tremors worse.
+- Certain medicines, caffeine, or stress can make your tremors worse.

 - Tremors get worse as you age.